dalehenrich/superDoit/README.md

 ## Rowan and superDoit
 *Note:* As of December, 2021, [Rowan v2.2][Rowan] and [Jadeite][Jadeite] should be treated as beta/alpha releases:
-1. GemStone upgrades of Rowan extents is not supported.
+1. GemStone upgrade of a Rowan extent is not supported.
-2. the Rowan API is not complete.
+2. The Rowan API is not complete.
 3. [Jadeite][Jadeite] the Rowan IDE is not fully functional.

 However, with that said:
 1. Rowan v2.2. sports a GemStone port of [FileSystem][FileSystem] which greatly improves the File manipulation API for GemStone, a critical capability for scripting
 2. Rowan v2.2 can be used for loading external projects into a topaz solo stone.
+For example, a [NeoJSON .solo script][.smalltalk.ston] is being used to run [Github CI for an in-progress port of NeoJSON to the GemStone kernel using Rowan][NeoJSON github action] and a [OrderedDictionary .superDoitCI.ston][OrderedDictionary .superDoitCI.ston] used to run [Github CI for a port of OrderedDictionary to the GemStone kernel using Rowan][OrderedDictionary github action]

 ## Branch naming conventions
 1. vX